Command line interface

 change-order

-Call an editor to edit the file that contains all currently unapplied patches.
-Note the the patches in the file are applied from top to bottom.
+Call an editor to edit the file ‘series’ that contains all currently unapplied patches.
+Note that git gq push always applies the patch from the first line in this file, so the top of the queue is the top of the file.

 applied